cosivina/cosivina/readme.md

 For later use: The cosivina subfolders and the jsonlab folder have to be included in the Matlab search path in order to use them.
 You can either run the function 'setpath'  every time you restart Matlab (and want to use cosivina), run the function as 'setpath(true)' once to save the augmented path, or, if you prefer, add the required folders manually to your Matlab search path (be sure to include all subfolders of cosivina).

-COMPILED SIMULATORS
+## Compiled simulators

 For those who do not have access to a Matlab license, we provide the example simulators from cosivina as executable files for different operating systems.
-In order to use these, you will have to install the free MATLAB Runtime ( http://www.mathworks.com/products/compiler/mcr/ ) in the version specified below.
+In order to use these, you will have to install the free [MATLAB Runtime](http://www.mathworks.com/products/compiler/mcr/) in the version specified below.
 Then simply unpack the zip archive and run the file 'dynamicFieldSimulators'.
 See the readme file provided with each zip archive for further instructions.
 The exercises in the book can all be completed with the compiled version, only the modeling tutorial in the final chapter requires working under Matlab.

-- cosivina simulators for Windows 32 Bit ( https://bitbucket.org/sschneegans/cosivina/downloads/cosivinaSimulatorsWin32.zip ), requires Matlab Runtime R2014b for Windows 32 Bit
+- [cosivina simulators for Windows 32 Bit](https://bitbucket.org/sschneegans/cosivina/downloads/cosivinaSimulatorsWin32.zip), requires Matlab Runtime R2014b for Windows 32 Bit
-- cosivina simulators for Windows 64 Bit ( https://bitbucket.org/sschneegans/cosivina/downloads/cosivinaSimulatorsWin64.zip ), requires Matlab Runtime R2014b for Windows 64 Bit
+- [cosivina simulators for Windows 64 Bit](https://bitbucket.org/sschneegans/cosivina/downloads/cosivinaSimulatorsWin64.zip), requires Matlab Runtime R2014b for Windows 64 Bit
--[cosivina simulators for Linux 64 Bit ( https://bitbucket.org/sschneegans/cosivina/downloads/cosivinaSimulatorsLinux.zip ), requires Matlab Runtime R2014b for Linux 64 Bit
+- [cosivina simulators for Linux 64 Bit](https://bitbucket.org/sschneegans/cosivina/downloads/cosivinaSimulatorsLinux.zip), requires Matlab Runtime R2014b for Linux 64 Bit
-- cosivina simulators for Mac ( https://bitbucket.org/sschneegans/cosivina/downloads/cosivinaSimulatorsMac.zip ), requires Matlab Runtime R2015b for Mac 64 Bit
+- [cosivina simulators for Mac](https://bitbucket.org/sschneegans/cosivina/downloads/cosivinaSimulatorsMac.zip), requires Matlab Runtime R2015b for Mac 64 Bit

-GETTING STARTED WITH COSIVINA
+## Gettting started with cosivina

 To get started, run the simulator 'launcherOneLayerField', either by calling the simulator name in the Matlab command window or by selecting it in the dropdown menu in the compiled version.
 This should open a graphical user interface (GUI) with plots and buttons.
 If the GUI does not open, see the readme files and the cosivina documentation for help.